-- 1) For Not-for Profit Applicants: Eligible Expenditures include any subcontracted labor or services, equipment, materials, or any combined purchase of the foregoing under a contract awarded from this solicitation. - 2) For-Profit and Municipality Applicants: Eligible Expenditures include the value of the budget in total.
+- 1) For Not-for-Profit Applicants: Eligible Expenditures include any subcontracted labor or services, equipment, materials, or any combined purchase of the foregoing under a contract awarded from this solicitation. - 2) For-Profit and Municipality Applicants: Eligible Expenditures include the value of the budget in total.

 The goal on the eligible portion of this contract will be 15% for Minority-Owned Business Enterprises ("MBE") participation and 15% for Women-Owned Business Enterprises ("WBE") participation (based on the current availability of qualified MBEs and WBEs and outreach efforts to certified MWBE firms).
-A contractor ("Contractor") on the subject contract ("Contract") must document good faith efforts to provide meaningful participation by MWBEs as subcontractors or suppliers in the performance of the Contract and Contractor agrees that DOH may withhold payment pending receipt of the required MWBE documentation.
-For guidance on how DOH will determine "good faith efforts," refer to 5 NYCRR §142.8.
+A contractor ("Contractor") on the subject contract ("Contract") must document good faith efforts to provide meaningful participation by MWBEs as subcontractors or suppliers in the performance of the Contract and Contractor agrees that NYSDOH may withhold payment pending receipt of the required MWBE documentation.
+For guidance on how NYSDOH will determine "good faith efforts," refer to 5 NYCRR §142.8.

 The directory of New York State Certified MWBEs can be viewed at: https://ny.newnycontracts.com.
-The directory is found in the upper right hand side of the webpage under "Search for Certified Firms" and accessed by clicking on the link entitled "MWBE Directory".
+The directory is found on this page under "NYS Directory of Certified Firms" and accessed by clicking on the link entitled "Search the Directory".
 Engaging with firms found in the directory with like product(s) and/or service(s) is strongly encouraged and all communication efforts and responses should be well documented.

 By submitting an application, a grantee agrees to complete an MWBE Utilization plan as directed in Attachment 10 of this RFA.
-DOH will review the submitted MWBE Utilization Plan.
-If the plan is not accepted, DOH may issue a notice of deficiency.
+NYSDOH will review the submitted MWBE Utilization Plan.
+If the plan is not accepted, NYSDOH may issue a notice of deficiency.
 If a notice of deficiency is issued, Grantee agrees that it shall respond to the notice of deficiency within seven (7) business days of receipt.
-DOH may disqualify a Grantee as being non-responsive under the following circumstances:
+NYSDOH may disqualify a Grantee as being non-responsive under the following circumstances:

-- a) If a Grantee fails to submit a MWBE Utilization Plan; - b) If a Grantee fails to submit a written remedy to a notice of deficiency; - c) If a Grantee fails to submit a request for waiver (if applicable); or - d) If DOH determines that the Grantee has failed to document good-faith efforts to meet the established DOH MWBE participation goals for the procurement.
+- a) If a Grantee fails to submit a MWBE Utilization Plan; - b) If a Grantee fails to submit a written remedy to a notice of deficiency; - c) If a Grantee fails to submit a request for waiver (if applicable); or - d) If NYSDOH determines that the Grantee has failed to document good-faith efforts to meet the established NYSDOH MWBE participation goals for the procurement.